 "In some matters, China acts unilaterally, while in others, it does not act in concert with the United States," Economy says. "(As a result,) there is a sense that the United States does not have much leverage with China."

-Most Americans see China as benign
+China seen as benign

 U.S. opinions on China are more positive when Americans are asked the narrower question of how they characterize Beijing's relationship with Washington.